warshoot3r/cargiantscrape/README.md

 scheduled telegram webhook which requires https ssl and code so that bot runs forever

-Grabbing the MOT history of cars telegram chat commands for on-demand scrape tidy up the dockerfile and speed up the build. pandas take a long time to build
+Grabbing the MOT history of cars

+telegram chat commands for on-demand scrape. eg. on demand spec search for a specific reg

+tidy up the dockerfile and speed up the build. pandas take a long time to build